Disinfecting Air & Surfaces

-Most disinfectants at their usual "general-purpose" strength should be able to destroy human coronaviruses.
+Most products at their common "general-purpose disinfectant" strength will destroy human coronaviruses.
 Check your product's label for the appropriate concentration to use.
 For most chlorine dioxide disinfectants, an effective concentration in liquid would generally be between100 to 300 ppmV.

 If a product comes pre-diluted and labelled as "ready-to-use" for general-purpose disinfection,use full-strength.